Studying Development

 Development Studies

-Development Studies provides critical perspectives on aid and international development, with the aim of understanding how to overcome inequalities and promote social justice in our world.
+Development Studies provides critical perspectives on aid and international development, with the aim of understanding how to overcome inequalities and promote social justice and wellbeing for all in our world.
 As an area of study it is comprehensive – incorporating land use, sustainability and environmental management with urbanisation, human development, social change, pro-poor economics, human rights and more.
 Development is a highly contested subject, on both theoretical and practical levels, as courses in Development Studies reveal.

 Development Scholarships